This is a guide covering everything about ISO.

 When plenty of amounts of light are available, you should stick to the low ISO.
 This helps you to minimize the appearance of any noise.

 If you are taking photos in low-light settings, you still have the option to change the shutter speed.
-While a low shutter speed is unable to shoot moving objects without motion blur, they can increase the exposure of a photo.
+While a low shutter speed is unable to shoot moving objects without motion blur, it can increase the exposure of a photo.

 What is motion blur?
 Well, motion blur is essentially the camera failing to shoot a moving object.
 Making the objects that move in the photo leave a blurry trail or even look like a ghost (unless that is the look you are going for):